rafapolo/website/README.md

 Hello there!

 I have been building software projects since connecting to the Internet was an expensive ritual starting with mystic sounds for a mere 0.007MB/s.
-What a journey it has been since 1985!
+What a journey it has been since the 90's!

 Before Git existed, I've worked as a Software Developer for a Competitive Intelligence startup in Rio de Janeiro, Brazil.